 The Northern Cape Conservation Act under its pertinent regulations and schedules governs the disturbance, transport and movement of faunal and floral species.
 A permit from the Northern Cape Department of Environment and Nature Conservation will be required in order to disturb or translocate both floral and faunal species, that are listed in terms of the Act, while the same Act presents controls and regulations on the planting of certain listed species which may be considered to be "exotic".

 It is clear that where listed species are encountered on site, an application for licenses may be required in terms of both Provincial and National legislation.
-Therefore, where for example species disturbed by activities on site may include license applications to the Northern Cape Department of Environment and Conservation (Boscia albitrunca, and B foetida), as well as to the Department of Environment Forestry and Fisheries (B albitrunca only) would be required.

 3. METHODOLOGY & APPROACH.